vic-torr/machines-monitor/README.md

 def validator_regex(password, requirements):
     """
-    Find all the characters which matches the pattern corresponding to input requirements.
+    Find all the characters who match the pattern corresponding to input requirements.
-    After filter characters, join all of them, and check if it matches with the specified length.
+    After filter characters, join all of them, and check if it matches the specified length.

     Args: